andrewjbashford/GalvanizeCapstone/README.md

 <img src="powerpoint%20images/onion%20article.png" height=40%  width=40%  alt="Onion Article">

 In 2015, they were acquired by the large media company Conde Nast, leaving fans skeptical of the future of Pitchfork’s reputation.
+Here's an excerpt from a recent AMA that Pitchfork conducted on Reddit:

 <img src="powerpoint%20images/reddit_logo.png" height=15%  width=15%  alt="Reddit AMA">